vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/route-naming.md

 ```

 In this example,
-the `apps.tas.example.com` is the desired route.
+the `apps.tas.example.com` is the desired domain.

 **Do not use the `mesh` or `internal` domains.**